Crime Reports & Procedures

 - Use fire extinguishers only on small fires (no bigger than a wastebasket), or only if it appears safe to do so.
 Do not put your own safety in danger.

-- Never hesitate to activate a fire alarm system if you suspect fire, smoke, or unusual heat.
+- Activate a fire alarm system if you suspect fire, smoke, or unusual heat.

 - Provide emergency responders with any information you may have about the fire alarm or persons injured or needing assistance.